Meg Smaker: Biography

-She also traveled in the Western hemisphere.
-When she was 23 years old she was kidnapped for ten days by the AUC, an anti-Marxist paramilitary group, while traveling from Panama to Colombia.
+Smaker also traveled in the Western hemisphere.
+When she was 23 years old, she was kidnapped for ten days by the AUC, an anti-Marxist paramilitary group, while traveling from Panama to Colombia.
 The AUC was known for disemboweling and decapitating their victims in front of their families and burning villages to the ground to "send a message" to anyone thinking of cooperating with its Marxist enemies.^{1:46:43} Smaker survived the kidnapping "pretty unscathed", but left her shaken by "how normal these people were" (some of them teenage girls), and their ability to go from disemboweling human beings "to talking about makeup and their favorite football team".^{1:54:30} "It was unnerving to think that the people in the world who did the worst deeds were no different than me",^{1:53:10} and the experience sent her on a "trajectory" to try to understand "the other", "the evil doers" of the world, that led to the making of The UnRedacted.

-She has an MFA in documentary film from Stanford University.
-Among the awards her short films have won include Best Short Documentary at SXSW and a Student Academy Award.
+Smaker has an MFA in documentary film from Stanford University.
+Among the awards her short films have won are Best Short Documentary at SXSW and a Student Academy Award.